chmac/cohesion-catalyst/README.md

 # Outdated

+These notes on deployment are out of date.
+They're left here only as a pointer in case they're helpful in the future.

 > ## Some notes on deployment
 >
 > In order to use [Meteor Up X](https://github.com/arunoda/meteor-up/tree/mupx) to deploy both apps you have to create two separate Meteor Up projects in separate directories, each of which containing the specific `mup.json` file for each app.